Can’t finish a yawn?

 **Heart rate variability is a physiological measure between heart beats.
 The higher your variability the healthier your autonomic nervous system.

-The nervous system "learns"
+How the nervous system "learns"

 a business woman sitting at a computer is not having a problem in yawning completely